Notepatra Notepatra v0.1.114 docs

 Notepatra Documentation

-A native C++/Rust code editor with local-first AI — six backends in the dropdown (Ollama, llama.cpp / Ollama Cloud, OpenRouter, OpenAI, Azure OpenAI), plus any OpenAI-compatible server (LM Studio, Jan, vLLM, KoboldCpp, llamafile, text-generation-webui) reachable via the llama.cpp entry.
+A native C++/Rust code editor with local-first AI — six backends in the dropdown (Ollama, llama.cpp, Ollama Cloud, OpenRouter, OpenAI, Azure OpenAI), plus any OpenAI-compatible server (any OpenAI-compatible server) reachable via the llama.cpp entry.
 Fast, portable, free forever under GPL-3.0.
 This is the complete reference for installing, using, customizing, and extending Notepatra.

 Introduction

 Notepatra is a native code editor written in C++17 with a Rust core for the heavy-lifting (memory-mapped file I/O, Aho-Corasick search, Myers diff, formatters).
 It targets Linux x64 / ARM64, macOS Apple Silicon, and Windows x64.
-The bare executable is ~9 MB stripped on each platform; downloads range 3.0 MB (Linux ARM64) to ~39.9 MB (Windows MSI with Qt DLLs bundled).
+The bare executable is ~12 MB (12.2 MB on Linux x64) on each platform; downloads range 4.1 MB (Linux ARM64) to ~42.7 MB (Windows MSI with Qt DLLs bundled).

 Unlike cloud-first editors, Notepatra's AI is local-first.
-The AI dock dropdown ships six backends as of v0.1.55: Ollama (default · localhost:11434), llama.cpp's llama-server (loads any GGUF directly · localhost:8080), OpenRouter (cloud · 100+ models — Claude, GPT, Gemini, Grok, Kimi, …), Ollama Cloud (cloud · gpt-oss:120b, qwen3-coder:480b, deepseek-v3.1:671b), OpenAI direct, and Azure OpenAI (enterprise).
-To use any other OpenAI-compatible server (LM Studio, Jan, vLLM, KoboldCpp, llamafile, text-generation-webui), pick the llama.cpp entry and set the base URL in Settings → Preferences → AI.
+The AI dock dropdown ships six backends: Ollama (default · localhost:11434), llama.cpp's llama-server (loads any GGUF directly · localhost:8080), OpenRouter (cloud · 100+ models — Claude, GPT, Gemini, Grok, Kimi, …), Ollama Cloud (cloud · gpt-oss:120b, qwen3-coder:480b, deepseek-v3.1:671b), OpenAI direct, and Azure OpenAI (enterprise).
+The llama.cpp entry also accepts a user-configured base URL via Settings → Preferences → AI, so it can reach any OpenAI-compatible HTTP server you've installed.
 Nothing leaves your computer unless you pick a cloud backend.
 No mandatory API keys, no subscription, no telemetry.

 The AI runs as an agent.
-Tick Coding Mode in the AI dock and the model gets 5 native tools — read_file, list_dir, search, write_file, apply_diff — plus three-layer path safety, a 25-call hard cap per turn, and persistent per-workspace chat history.
+Tick Coding Mode in the AI dock (with a workspace open and a tool-capable model) and the model gets up to 13 native tools — file tools read_file, list_dir, write_file, search, apply_diff; data tools query_sql, csv_query, generate_chart; and read-only git tools git_status, git_diff, git_log, git_branch_list, git_show — plus three-layer path safety, a 25-call hard cap per turn, and persistent per-workspace chat history.
 See Coding Mode (agentic) below for the full surface.

 What "0.1.x" means.
 Notepatra is built by a one-person team in the open and is not yet feature-complete relative to mature editors.
 The roadmap is deliberately public.
-Latest release is v0.1.72 (May 2026).
+Latest release is v0.1.114 (June 2026).
 See the FAQ for what's shipped vs. planned.

 Install